Muslim women were making the news during the most blessed days of this month. Meaghan Seymour rounds up the best stories.

 Ensuring legal justice for Muslim women

 In Pune, India, the first all-female Sharia court in the region was established.[i]
-On the second day of Dhul Hijjah, news broke that Saudi Arabian authorities gave four women licenses to practise as lawyers.[ii]
+On the second day of Dhul Hijjah, news broke that Saudi Arabian authorities gave four women licenses to practice as lawyers.[ii]
 They became the first four women in the kingdom to have the right to use their legal degrees in the full capacity of their training.

 Not only is it great news to see that Saudi Arabia is taking baby steps towards ending gender apartheid (with hopefully more women being granted licenses soon), but in both cases, it’s a great step towards women’s empowerment.